fbpx

 • One 8 ounce glass of cows’ milk contains proteins and other foreign components, including sugars such as Neu5gc, that many people’s bodies do not recognize, initiating an immune response, which results in inflammation.(1,2) Additionally, cows’ milk is the main dietary source of the sugar molecule D-galactose which has been linked to inflammation and oxidative stress.(3,4) Chronic inflammation is associated with a host of diseases and health-related issues, but it is also the greatest inhibitor of recovery from intense training, which presents a huge problem for athletes.

-• We are all born milk drinkers.
+We are all born milk drinkers.
 As babies, our bodies produce the enzyme lactase, which breaks down lactose—a sugar in mammalian breast-milk—into the simpler sugars glucose and galactose.
-As we grow up and no longer have a need for breast milk, the production of lactase plummets for the majority of humans (up to 65% to the exact) leading to the development of lactose intolerance, the inability to properly digest the lactose sugar in cows’ milk.
-Symptoms of lactose intolerance include bloating, stomach cramping, diarrhea, and constipation, which are all going to be a serious detriment to an athlete trying to reach the top step.(10)
+As we grow up and no longer have a need for breast milk, the production of lactase plummets for the majority of humans (estimated up to 68% of the global population)(12) leading to the development of lactose intolerance, the inability to properly digest the lactose sugar in cows’ milk.
+Symptoms of lactose intolerance include bloating, stomach cramping, diarrhea, and constipation, which are all going to be a serious detriment to an athlete trying to reach the top step.(13)

 References →